railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_record.rst

 To visualize the general entries following these different actions you can use one of the following menus:

 	#.
-To see all of the entries:  *Financial Management > Entries > Analytic Entries > Analytic Entries*
+To see all of the entries, :menuselection:`Financial Management --> Entries --> Analytic Entries --> Analytic Entries`,

 	#.
-To see the entries per account, click the  *Analytic Account* field of any of the lines of Analytic Entries to see the details of that entry, then use the analytic  *Account name* to start a search of all entries with that name (just click the Date hyperlink on a line in the web client, or double-click the line in the GTK client).
+To see the entries per account, click the :guilabel:`Analytic Account` field of any of the lines of Analytic Entries to see the details of that entry, then use the analytic  *Account name* to start a search of all entries with that name (just click the Date hyperlink on a line in the web client, or double-click the line in the GTK client).

 	#.
-To see all of the entries by Journal:  *Financial Management > Entries > Analytic Entries > Entries by journal*  and then click on one of the journal names.
+To see all of the entries by Journal, :menuselection:`Financial Management --> Entries --> Analytic Entries --> Entries by journal` and then click on one of the journal names.

 .. todo:: - this did not work originally.
 Does it now?